-Students may NOT enroll beyond the standard course load expected for the specific study away program without prior approval.
+Students may not enroll beyond the standard course load expected for the specific study away program without prior approval.
 Some faculty-led study away experiences require students to reside on campus for a portion of the semester, before and/or after the travel portion of the experience is complete.
 Student participants in these study away experiences may not enroll for any type (credit bearing or zero credit) of on-campus instruction without prior approval.
+Exceptions will be granted only in extraordinary circumstances with the approval of the Associate Academic Dean and the Center for Study Away & International Education.
 Students permitted to register for an overload while enrolled in a semester study away program will be assessed tuition for any credits beyond the standard course load expected for the study away experience.
 Please also verify overloading rules with your host institution.